DengPingFan/Inf-Net/README.md

 ## 12. FAQ

-1. If the image cannot be loaded in the page (mostly in the domestic network situations).
+1. If the image cannot be loaded on the page (mostly in domestic network situations).

     [Solution Link](https://blog.csdn.net/weixin_42128813/article/details/102915578)

-2. I tested the U-Net, however, the Dice score is different from the score in TABLE II (Page 8 on our manuscript)? <br>
+2. I tested the U-Net, however, the Dice score is different from the score in TABLE II (Page 8 of our manuscript). <br>
-   Note that, the our Dice score is the mean dice score rather than the max Dice score.
-You can use our evaluation tool box [Google Drive](https://drive.google.com/open?id=1BGUUmrRPOWPxdxnawFnG9TVZd8rwLqCF).
+   Note that, our Dice score is the mean dice score rather than the max Dice score.
+You can use our evaluation toolbox [Google Drive](https://drive.google.com/open?id=1BGUUmrRPOWPxdxnawFnG9TVZd8rwLqCF).
-   The training set of each compared model (e.g., U-Net, Attention-UNet, Gated-UNet, Dense-UNet, U-Net++, Inf-Net (ours)) is the 48 images rather than 48 image+1600 images.
+   The training set of each compared model (e.g., U-Net, Attention-UNet, Gated-UNet, Dense-UNet, U-Net++, Inf-Net (ours)) is 48 images rather than 48 images + 1600 images.

 **[⬆ back to top](#0-preface)**